 Your employer or the prescribed person will listen to your concern and decide if any action is needed.
 You may be asked for further information.

-You must say straight away if you don’t want anyone else to know it was you who raised the concern.
+You must say straight away if you do not want anyone else to know it was you who raised the concern.

-You won’t have a say in how your concern is dealt with.
+You will not have a say in how your concern is dealt with.

-Your employer or the prescribed person can keep you informed about the action they’ve taken, but they can’t give you much detail if they have to keep the confidence of other people.
+Your employer or the prescribed person can keep you informed about the action they’ve taken, but they cannot give you much detail if they have to keep the confidence of other people.

-A prescribed person can’t help you with your relationship with your employer.
+A prescribed person cannot help you with your relationship with your employer.

 If you’re not satisfied with how your employer dealt with your concern

-Tell someone else (eg a more senior member of staff) or a prescribed person or body if you believe your concern wasn’t taken seriously or the wrongdoing is still going on.
+Tell someone else (for example a more senior member of staff) or a prescribed person or body if you believe your concern was not taken seriously or the wrongdoing is still going on.

-Contact the Advisory, Conciliation and Arbitration Service (Acas), the whistleblowing charity Public Concern at Work or your trade union for more guidance.
+Contact the Advisory, Conciliation and Arbitration Service (Acas), the whistleblowing charity Protect or your trade union for more guidance.